intellihr/ui-components/docs/List.md

 <br />

 ### Filter and sort section
+Lists of user generated data that are expected to have more than a page of data should always have filter and search functionality
-All list should have filter (filter button and search bar) function when the page is customer facing Sort function would be depend on case but highly recommend if page has any call for action or stress level like compliance
+Sort function would be depend on case but highly recommend if page has any call for action or stress level like compliance

 Filter and search section consists of